 Effectiveness of the spoiler, slanted cavity walls and steady jet blowing as a passive control device were investigated in this study.
 For each control method, the control device was placed at different locations and its influence recorded.
 In each case, where no control method is used is denoted as 'baseline'.
-Although no experimental data was available for this control study, results were compared to the computational 'baseline' case as well as to the corresponding experimental results (i.e. for the clean, 2D, L/D=5 cavity where no control method was used) to illustrate effectiveness of the control method.
+Although no experimental data was available for this control study, results were compared to the computational 'baseline' case as well as to the corresponding experimental results (i.e. for the clean, 2D, L/D=5 cavity where no control method.

 Due to the reasonable predictive capability of the SST turbulence model on coarse grids based on previous analyses and the requirement for low computational run-time, all computations performed in this control study used the SST model only.
-In this manner, turbulence modelling issues were minimised and any changes in the cavity flow can reasonably accurately be assumed to be predominantly dependant on the control method employed.
-Table 3 provides description of all the grids used for the control studies.
+In this manner, turbulence modelling issues were minimised and any changes in the cavity flow can reasonably accurately be assumed to be predominantly dependent on the control method employed.
+Table 2 provides description of all the grids used for the control studies.